tambeta/scripts/README.md

 contains backends for `backup`, `data` contains configuration files.
 The scripts expect a full-featured modern Linux system as their environment; standard requirements like `perl`, `awk`, `wget` etc. are not listed for each script.
 Many scripts can be run with no arguments, `-h` or `--help` for usage info.
+I'm guilty of the mortal sin of using tabs (4) instad of spaces, so beware.

 ## backup